solarslurpi/GrowBuddies/docs/vaporbuddy.md

 # VaporBuddy
-VaporBuddy is a DIY "Smart" Humidifier for a grow tent with optimized features for automation.
-It serves as the actuator for VPD Buddy.
-When VPD Buddy decides more water vapor is needed, it sends a command to VaporBuddy to start pumping out water vapor.
-When VPD Buddy feels there is enough water vaper (based on the ideal VPD), it sends VaporBuddy a command to turn off.

-The VaperBuddy Humidifier:
-- has a float valve so a water line can be run to the bucket and autofill.
-- blasts a significant amount of vapor into the air.
+VaporBuddy is a DIY "Smart" Humidifier.
+I built one because I couldn't find anything that worked as well.
+Things that make me happy about VaporBuddy:
-- can be turned on and off by sending mqtt messages over a home's wifi.
+- it can be told to be turned on or off over a home's wifi.

-I couldn't find anything on the market that fit my needs, hence VaperBuddy.
+- it can be automatically refilled.
+- it supplies a lot of vapor.
+- it is fun and simple to make.

 ## Humidifier